CABO DELGADO DIVING HOLIDAYS

-The small coastal city of Pemba sits right at the northern tip of Mozambique and is the gateway to scuba diving across the Quirimbas Archipelago, a largely unexplored chain of 32 Indian Ocean islands along the northern Mozambique coast.
+The small coastal city of Pemba, in Mozambique's northernmost province Cabo Delgado, is the gateway to diving the Quirimbas Archipelago.
+The Quirimbas Archipelago is a largely unexplored chain of 32 Indian Ocean islands along the northern Mozambique coast.
 It is a delightful eco-holiday destination with warm azure waters, untouched coral reefs, white sandy beaches, wildlife and historical significance.

 The northern Mozambican coastline around Pemba boasts an astounding diversity of marine species, such as Moray Eels, Stingrays, Barracuda, Kingfish and other pelagic gamefish.
 Dolphins are frequently encountered, and Leatherback, Loggerhead and Green turtles are often seen in the water, whilst humpback whales can be sighted offshore between August and October.